Updated: Feb 6

-Being consistent in managing boundaries is not simple, especially when it comes to implementing those boundaries with the people you love and are afraid to lose.
-Moreover, if setting boundaries is something new for you, establishing them may be experienced as a challenging process.
+Being consistent in managing boundaries is not simple, especially when implementing those boundaries with the people you love and are afraid to lose.
+Nonetheless, if setting boundaries is something new for you, establishing them can be a challenging experience.
 When you feel challenged, remind yourself that having healthy boundaries gives you the key to self-love and self-care.

 Through boundaries, you build independence, safety, and self-esteem.

 Most common threats for boundaries are grey areas due to emotional involvement or unclear roles.
 In these cases, it becomes tricky to define where the limit is, and you might dread the outcome of the decision.

 It is vital to learn to distinguish between other's caring and manipulative or supporting and decision-making behaviours.

 No matter the difficulties you may encounter, setting boundaries remains a crucial task as:

 Protecting your well-being is your responsibility.
 You have to feel good to be able to be positively present for others.

 You cannot be accountable for other people's choices.